William Forbes-Sempill, 19th Lord Sempill: Personal life

-In 1919, Sempill married Eileen Marion Lavery, daughter of the Irish painter Sir John Lavery.
-Their first daughter, Ann Moira, was born in 1920.
-Their second daughter, June Mary, was born in c.1923, and was killed aged 18 as a result of enemy action on 11 May 1941 – the last day of the Blitz – at 15 Basil Street, London.
+In 1919, Sempill married Eileen Marion Lavery, (1890–1935) daughter of the Irish painter Sir John Lavery.
+He was her second husband, having divorced her first husband in Tangiers after having a daughter Diana with him.
+The Sempill's first daughter, Ann Moira, was born in 1920.
+Their second daughter, June Mary, was born in 1922, and was killed aged 18 as a result of enemy action on 11 May 1941 – the last day of the Blitz – at 15 Basil Street, London.
 She had been serving with the WVS Mobile Canteen Service.
-After his wife's death in 1935, Semphill remarried in 1941 to Cecilia Dunbar-Kilburn, a sculptor.
+Six years after his wife's death from tuberculosis in 1935, Sempill remarried in 1941 to Cecilia Dunbar-Kilburn, a sculptor.
+They had three daughters, Kirstine Elizabeth, Janet Cecilia and Brigid Gabriel who married Jeremy Menuhin.

 Sempill converted to Roman Catholicism in the early 1930s.
 He was also a druid and a Cornish bard.

 Later years and death

-In 1944, Sempill called on the Premier of Nova Scotia, Alexander Stirling MacMillan, in Halifax, and he offered to buy a part of the province.
+In 1944, Lord Sempill called on the Premier of Nova Scotia, Alexander Stirling MacMillan, in Halifax, and he offered to buy a part of the province.
 In 1956, the Swedish government awarded him the Order of the Polar Star.
 At various times he was president of the British Gliding Association and of the Institute of Advanced Motorists.
 In 1963, he sold Craigievar Castle to the National Trust for Scotland.

 He died in Edinburgh on 30 December 1965.
 His daughter, Ann, inherited the Sempill peerage, as it was one that could be passed to a female heir.
 However, the baronetcy, which could only be inherited in the male line, passed to his younger sibling, Ewan Forbes, who had been registered at birth and raised as female, but lived as a man, and had his birth re-registered as male.
 This inheritance was challenged on grounds of sex by a cousin, John Forbes-Sempill, but upheld in the courts.

 Legacy

 It was not until the release of intelligence records by the Public Record Office in 1998 and 2002 that Sempill's activities as a spy during the war and in the 1920s respectively became common knowledge.
+Sempill's motives and activities, as well as accusations of spying, are still a subject of academic debate.

 Sempill's motives remain unclear.
 The National Archives states that "on the evidence of these [1920s] files", Sempill's activities on behalf of the militaristic Japanese and Fascist contacts were less from any desire to help the enemy but more motivated by his own impetuous character, obstinacy, and flawed judgement.

 In correspondence of the early 1940s, between Churchill's office, the Attorney General and the Director of Public Prosecutions, it is observed that Sempill had debts and an overdraft in excess of £13,000 (equivalent to £750,000 in 2012).